Simon Karman

 Development culture is key.
 I personally get excited from ensuring developer ergonomics.
 This includes build, improving, and sharing: command line tools, infrastructure libraries, and application libraries.

-We as developers should fully embrace CICD.
-It enables a team to move approvals away from a personal responsibility, to make the CICD process and automated testing the approval process itself.
+We as developers should fully embrace CI/CD.
+It enables a team to move approvals away from a personal responsibility, to make the CI/CD process and automated testing the approval process itself.
 If your pipeline reaches the 'deploy to production'-stage, you should feel confident to release.

 A bit of history